 Right to block or suppress processing of personal data

 Individuals have the right to request the restriction of personal data under certain circumstances.
 To exercise this right, individuals must contact the Company.
 This is not an absolute right and the Company may ask for suitable evidence to support the request.
 If the request is valid, the restriction will take place within 30 days.
 Parties with whom the data has been shared will be advised.
 Such requests will be recorded on the data protection file.

 Right to data portability

 Individuals have the right to data portability which allows the individual to obtain and reuse their personal data for their own purposes across different services.
 The right only applies to information an individual has provided to a data controller.
 Such requests will be recorded on the data protection file.

 The Company will report certain types of personal data breach to the relevant supervisory authority (and within 72 hours of becoming aware of the breach, where feasible).
 If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, the Company will also inform those individuals without undue delay.
 The Company will keep a record of any personal data breaches, regardless of whether it is required to notify.

 An individual who wishes to complain about how their personal data has been processed may present their complaint to the Company verbally or in writing.
 An individual may also register their complaint with the ICO.
 If an individual wants to complain about how their complaint has been handled, or appeal against a decision, the individual should contact the Company.

-Questions about this policy should be addressed to Kevin Sturdy at the Company.
+Questions about this policy should be addressed to Emma Marshall at the Company.